 In reading workshop, students continue to build upon the comprehension and decoding strategies that they learned in the lower grades.
-Units studied during the year include character, non-fiction, and comprehension strategies.
+Units studied during the year include character, non-fiction, comprehension strategies, and book clubs.
 The students keep reader's notebooks to help keep track of their thoughts and to record their predictions, inferences, and interpretations.
 In independent book club discussions, students develop ideas and insights that arise from their reading and learn to extend their conversations.